Naloxone and pentazocine

 Before taking this medicine

-You should not use this medicine if you are allergic to naloxone or pentazocine.
+You should not use naloxone and pentazocine if you are allergic to naloxone or pentazocine, or if you have:

 liver or kidney disease;

 if you have taken an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, or tranylcypromine.